shahraj81/aida/tools/aida-evaluation/README.md

 # Introduction

-This document describes how to run the AIDA evaluation pipeline for M18 re-run using the AIDA-Evaluation docker as a standalone utility to task1 KBs.
+This document describes how to run the AIDA Task1 evaluation pipeline for M36 practice data using the AIDA-Evaluation docker as a standalone utility.

 In order to build the docker image it is important that you have access to the following:

-1. GraphDB -- ./docker/AUX-data/M18/graphdb-free-9.2.1-dist.zip
+1. GraphDB -- ./docker/AUX-data/M36-practice/graphdb-free-9.3.3-dist.zip

   The AIDA-Evaluation docker uses GraphDB as the triple-store for storing (and applying queries against) the KBs represented in the AIDA Interchange Format.
+The docker has been tested with `graphdb-free-9.3.3-dist.zip`.

+  NOTE that:
-The docker has been tested with `graphdb-free-9.2.1-dist.zip`.
-NOTE that the free version comes with the limitation of being able to run no more than two queries in parallel.
+    (1) the free version comes with the limitation of being able to run no more than two queries in parallel, (2) loadrdf utility of this version of GraphDB throws a java.lang.IllegalStateException: "Connection not obtained from this manager" which we think is a benign issue.
+We have shared our finding with Ontotext and are waiting for them to fix this issue.

-  In order to make use of one of GraphDBs paid version (or another free version) place the installer in AUX-data/M18 and supply the corresponding values for variables `GRAPHDB_VERSION` and `GRAPHDB_EDITION` to make when invoking `make build`.
+  In order to make use of another version of GraphDBs place the installer in AUX-data/M36-practice and supply the corresponding values for variables `GRAPHDB_VERSION` and `GRAPHDB_EDITION` to make when invoking `make build`.

-  In order to build the docker with the free version, make sure to download the installer from `https://www.ontotext.com/free-graphdb-download/` and place it at: `./docker/AUX-data/M18/graphdb-free-9.2.1-dist.zip`
+  In order to build the docker with the free version, make sure to download the installer from `https://www.ontotext.com/free-graphdb-download/` and place it at: `./docker/AUX-data/M36-practice/graphdb-free-9.3.3-dist.zip`

-2. The M18 Evaluation Queries -- ./docker/AUX-data/M18/AIDA_Phase1_Evaluation_Queries_V8.tgz

-  The AIDA M18 evaluation queries can be downloaded from [AIDA Phase1 Evaluation Queries V8](https://tac.nist.gov/protected/2019-kbp/data/AIDA_Phase1_Evaluation_Queries_V8.tgz).

-3. Assessments Package -- ./AUX-data/M18/LDC2019R30_AIDA_Phase_1_Assessment_Results_V6.1.tgz

-  The assessment package as received from LDC.
-Place the assessments package at `./AUX-data/M18/LDC2019R30_AIDA_Phase_1_Assessment_Results_V6.1.tgz` before building the docker.

 [top](#how-to-run-the-aida-evaluation-pipeline)

 # How to build the docker image?

-1. Place the following files (see [Introduction](#introduction) for details) inside the directory at `./docker/AUX-data/M18`:
+1. Place the following files (see [Introduction](#introduction) for details) inside the directory at `./docker/AUX-data/M36-practice`:
-  * graphdb-free-9.2.1-dist.zip
-  * AIDA_Phase1_Evaluation_Queries_V8.tgz
-  * LDC2019R30_AIDA_Phase_1_Assessment_Results_V6.1.tgz
+  * graphdb-free-9.3.3-dist.zip

 2. Make change to the first line (as shown below) of `./docker/Makefile` in order to update the value of variable `ROOT` to reflect your system specific location of directory where the code form the [AIDA evaluation repository](https://github.com/shahraj81/aida) is placed: